Mighty Moshin' Emo Rangers

 Mighty Moshin' Emo Rangers is a television miniseries on MTV UK.
-The show was a parody of Mighty Morphin Power Rangers, poking fun at the emo stereotype.
-The series was directed by Chris Phillips and Nick Pittom, who both lived in Essex, England.
+The show was a parody of Mighty Morphin Power Rangers, satirizing the emo stereotype.
+The series was directed by Chris Phillips and Nick Pittom, both from Essex, England.
 It was picked up by MTV UK in 2006, and later also appeared on MTV in the United States.
 A second series began in 2010, followed by a special in 2015.

 Production history

 The creators have cited two conflicting stories for the original idea for the series: